How to Make a DIY Humidor

 Can you make a DIY humidor out of a cigar box?
 The answer is yes, you can.
 Just note a few conditions.
 Not every cigar box shares the same ability to maintain humidity levels.
 So,there are several features you need to consider when choosing a cigar box for a homemade humidor.

-A solid wood box will make for an efficient cigar storage space.
-Avoid paper covered boxes made of plywood or cardboard as they won’t sufficiently hold in moisture. - Good Seal
+- Solid Wood A solid wood box will make for an efficient cigar storage space.
+Avoid paper covered boxes made of plywood or cardboard as they won't sufficiently hold in moisture.

-A box that is solidly built with proper joints, as well as heavy-duty hinges and clasps to further aid in efficient climate control. - Size
+- Solid Construction A box that is solidly built with proper joints, as well as heavy-duty hinges and clasps to further aid in efficient climate control.

 Wooden Homemade Humidor